JimDesu/basis-lang/spec.md

     'r <- Shape: ${Rectangle <- ${width <- w, height <- h}}    ; nested aggregate (init temp if w, h non-Literal) 'r <- Shape: ${Triangle <- $[a, b, c]}                     ; nested sequence (init temp if a, b, c non-Literal)

-The construction-side principle is uniform: the candidate's value is a value of the candidate's declared type, supplied by whatever surface form fits that type, with &sect;7.4's disambiguation rules classifying any nested `${...}` or `$[...]` per content.
+The construction-side principle is uniform: the candidate's value is a value of the candidate's declared type, supplied by whatever surface form fits that type, with &sect;7.4's disambiguation rules conceptifying any nested `${...}` or `$[...]` per content.

 ### 7.13 Variant Pattern Matching Idiom